bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

 Multi-selection is enabled to allow multiple processes to be selected via the TAB key.

-This script negates the need to run `ps` manually and all the pain involved to kill a recalcitrant process.
+This script negates the need to run `ps` manually and all the related pain involved to kill a recalcitrant process.

 ### Git Stage Files